- REAL ESTATE

 Branch Manager, Port Orchard, Kitsap Regional Library

 Kathleen Wilson began her career in college, working at the Public Library in Missoula, Montana as an assistant in the children’s department.
 Several years after graduating from the University of Montana, she realized she wanted to make librarianship her career, so she and her family moved to Ohio so Kathleen could attend Kent State where she earned a Master’s in Library Science.
 The family came to Port Orchard when she accepted a job as the children’s librarian at the Port Orchard Library.
 She has been with the Kitsap Regional Library for nearly 10 years, moving from children’s librarian, to assistant branch manager, to her current position as branch manager.
 Kathleen is proud of helping increase the profile of the Port Orchard Library, making it a vital part of the community.
 She volunteers at her children’s schools, and participates on various community event committees.

-Recent KPBJ Visitors There are currently 1 user and 1053 guests online.
+Recent KPBJ Visitors There are currently 0 users and 735 guests online.